webmaster442/BookGen/Commands.md

     Url data to encode.
 Minimum 1 byte, Maximum 900 bytes

 -c, --color:
     Optional argument.
 Specifies the color of the QRCode.
 The color must be a valid hex color code, like #FF0000 or #F00.

 -o, --output
     Output file.
 Must have .png or .svg extension

+# Schemas

+Creates a schemas.md documentation file, describing the various config schemas used by bookgen.

+`BookGen Schemas [-v] [-d [directory]]`
+`BookGen Schemas [--verbose] [--dir [directory]]`

+Arguments:

+-d, --dir:
+    Optional argument.
+Specifies work directory.
+If not specified, then the current directory will be used as working directory.

+-v, --verbose:
+    Optional argument, turns on detailed logging.
+Usefull for locating issues

 # Serve